Kings Langley Angling Society (KLAS) CONSITUTION AND RULES V5.3

 24. KLAS operate a strict Bio Security policy.
 Only society owned nets and unhooking mats are allowed.
 On completion of fishing, members must *dip all nets and hang them in the assigned area to dry. (*Other than the canal, where members must use their own nets etc).

 25. No fishing on Pass's Pond unless authorised by the committee and by arrangement prior.

 26. The Veterans planned matches are for age over 65 years.

 With the exception of match results and information put onto the societies official website or Facebook pages, publicity in other publications or media are only permitted when consented by committee/secretary.
 Photographs of children, other than family, require consent from a parent or guardian, otherwise it could be adjudged as an offence under Child Protection Act.

 1. Members will be advised of work party dates by all means available as previously mentioned.

 2. Members over the age of 65 years are not required to carry out work parties but are more than welcome to do so.
 Members with confirmed medical reasons or taking prescribed medication are excluded from work parties.

-3. Work party sessions start on dates posted on news letters, website, Face book or notice boards and finish as advised.
+3. Work party sessions start on dates as published in newsletters, club website, Facebook an notice boards and finish as advised.

 4. Work party programmes will be controlled by Water Management team members.